AustinGil/prtcls/README.md

 # Particles CSS

+**This project is currently private.
+If you want to follow the journey, [sign up for my newsletter](https://austingil.com/newsletter).
+You can also [follow me on Twitter](https://twitter.com/Stegosource) or [star this project on GitHub](https://github.com/AustinGil/prtcls).**

 An Atomic CSS-in-JS library with zero runtime overhead and CSS deduplication.

-This is a project by [Austin Gil](https://austingil.com) and is currently private.
-If you want to follow the journey, [sign up for my newsletter](https://austingil.com/newsletter).
-You can also [follow me on Twitter](https://twitter.com/Stegosource) or [star this project on GitHub](https://github.com/AustinGil/prtcls).
+Built by [Austin Gil](https://austingil.com).

 Before transpiling you pass CSS rules to the `css()` function, which returns a string of classes.
 The `prtcls/styles.css` file is empty:
 ```js